‘Unsafe and Just Plain Dirty’: Women Accuse Vice of ‘Toxic’ Sexual-Harassment Culture

 “And yes,” they added, “we’ve both already talked to HR about those uncomfortable comments and situations.”

 Vice founders Gavin McInnes and Shane Smith have been open about the fact that the Vice brand was built, at least in part, on the objectification of women.
-In the ’90s-era magazine (mostly written by McInnes) naked women graced the magazine’s covers and sexual exploitation filled its pages via fact-free articles and features like its “Dos & Don'ts,” where writers critiqued the style of somewhat anonymous subjects (a black bar covered their eyes) with captions like: “OK she may be hot but do you really want to fuck someone that dresses like this?”
+In the ’90s-era magazine (mostly written by McInnes), naked women graced the covers and sexual exploitation filled its pages via fact-free articles and features like its “Dos & Don’ts,” in which writers critiqued the style of somewhat anonymous subjects (a black bar covered their eyes) with captions like: “OK she may be hot but do you really want to fuck someone that dresses like this?”
 (According to McInnes, Vice was sued for calling one of the feature’s subjects “a slut.”)

-But their brand expanded quickly.
-The once humble hipster bible has turned into a major media player by answering the prayers of old guard media companies vying for millennials—an audience Vice executives claim to have cornered.
-Today, Vice is valued at $5.7 billion, thanks to some major investments from Disney and 21st Century Fox.
+But the brand expanded quickly.
+The once humble hipster bible has turned into a major media player by answering the prayers of old-guard media companies vying for millennials—an audience Vice executives claim to have cornered.
+Today, Vice is valued at $5.7 billion, thanks to major investments from Disney and 21st Century Fox.
 Meanwhile, the men in charge claim to have grown up alongside their company, evolving from “ignorant, disrespectful and juvenile boors” to leaders of an empire, and purging the most noxious—namely McInnes—from their ranks.

-Last year at the launch of a new Viceland show headed by woman’s activist and journalist Gloria Steinem, Smith told The New York Times that he believed the universe had given him his two daughters ''to help me understand the world better.''
+Last year, at the launch of a new Viceland show headed by women’s activist and journalist Gloria Steinem, Smith told The New York Times that he believed the universe had given him his two daughters “to help me understand the world better.”

-“We’re not going to revise history—that’s where we came from, but over the past two decades Vice has evolved into a very different company today,” a Vice Spokesperson told the New York Post in a report on a 2003 book in which Smith and McGinnes bragged about having group sex with advertisers in the office.
+“We’re not going to revise history—that’s where we came from, but over the past two decades Vice has evolved into a very different company today,” a Vice spokesperson told the New York Post in a report on a 2003 book in which Smith and McGinnes bragged about having group sex with advertisers in the office.

 While that transformation may be true in terms of reach and wealth, several former employees told The Daily Beast the company is far from the woke media giant it claims to be—especially in its dealings with the women it employs.
 In a post-Harvey Weinstein world, where allegations of sexual harassment and assault have ended the careers of powerful journalists like Mark Halperin and Leon Wieseltier, insiders say the spotlight may soon be turning on Vice.